• Skip to content

 These social connections also mean that your child will probably have more people they trust when they want to talk about things that worry or upset them.

-You might like to read more about teenage friendships and how to support them.
-Our articles on keeping teenagers active, finding extracurricular activities and getting teenagers into community activity also have a lot of ideas to help your child make social connections.
+You might like to read more about pre-teen and teenage friendships and how to support them.
+Our articles on physical activity, extracurricular activities and community activitivies also have ideas to help your child make social connections.

 When your child is upset, you can help them keep things in perspective by focusing on facts and reality.
 For example, you could try gently asking, ‘I know you must be feeling disappointed, but does this really matter as much as you think it does?
 On a scale from 1-10, how bad is it really?’